 - Bone diseases

-If you are interested in seeing your X-rays, your dentist will place them on an angled flat surface and point out any problems he found.
-Most adult patients have digital X-rays once a year while children may need them more often.
+If you are interested in seeing your X-rays, our dentist will place them on an angled flat surface and point out any problems he found.
+Most adult patients have digital X-rays once a year, while children may need them more often.

 Types of Digital X-rays

 Dr. Teuscher will use a specific type of digital X-ray based on your suspected oral health issue.
 The bitewing X-ray is the most common.
-It allows him to see decay and other issues that may be happening between your teeth.
-At the start of the X-ray, Dr. Teuscher or one of his assistants places a cardboard separator in your mouth so the results show only one specific area.
+It allows our dentist to see decay and other issues that may be happening between your teeth.
+At the start of the X-ray, our dentist or one of our assistants will place a cardboard separator in your mouth so the results show only one specific area.
 Other types of digital X-rays include:

-Periapical: This type projects an image of your entire tooth, including its roots.
-It is useful to evaluate the root structure and bone level as well as detect tooth abscesses and cysts.
+- Periapical: This type projects an image of your entire tooth, including its roots.
+It is useful to evaluate the root structure and bone level as well as detecting tooth abscesses and cysts.

-Panoramic Radiograph: A panoramic X-ray makes it possible for your dentist to see your entire mouth.
-This includes your jaw, upper teeth, and lower teeth in one image.
-It gives him a detailed image of potential problems that may be difficult to see up close.
+- Panoramic Radiograph: A panoramic X-ray makes it possible for our dentist to see your entire mouth.
+This includes your jaw, upper teeth and lower teeth in one image.
+It gives us a detailed image of potential problems that may be difficult to see up close.
 This type is especially helpful to predict the way a pediatric patient’s teeth may erupt in addition to showing potential complications with wisdom teeth.

-Additionally, digital X-rays can be either intraoral, which means the film goes inside the mouth, or extraoral with the film outside the mouth.
-If you have additional questions or concerns about digital X-rays, please don’t hesitate to ask any member of our staff.
+Additionally, digital X-rays can be either intraoral, which means the film goes inside the mouth, or extraoral, with the film outside the mouth.
+If you have additional questions or concerns about digital X-rays, please do not hesitate to ask any member of our team.